piersky1/javascript-password-generator/README.md

 ## Installation

-There are several options to "install" this project yourself:
+There are multiple options to "install" this project yourself:

 * Download and view project on your machine locally.